 Send any reply LS to: 3GPP Liaisons Coordinator, mailto:3GPPLiaison@etsi.org

-Attachments: DocNumber(s) [Description e.g..
-Draft TS 29.414 v0.1.0]. !!
-WARNING !!
-Do not insert the file directly as an object in this Word document.
+Attachments: None

 1 Overall description

 SA4 is currently developing avatar communication enhancements within Augmented Reality (AR) calls under the Release 19 AvCall-MED work item.
-This work item will enable users participating in a call to offer and receive 2D and 3D avatars of the other participants and animate them in real-time.
+This work item will enable users participating in a call to offer their 2D and 3D avatars to and receive the avatars of the other participants and animate them in real-time.
+A user may use external tools to generate their base avatar and then make it available through the Base Avatar Repository (BAR), defined in 23.228, to other participants of a call.
+A base avatar is a container that stores several avatar assets (e.g., head, body, clothes, glasses, and other digital assets) in a way that allows the receiver to animate them using animation streams sent by a sending UE.
+During an AR call, only a subset of the assets that are stored in the base avatar container may be made available to the other call participants.
+Access should also be limited to the time duration of the AR call, e.g., through usage of DRM licenses.
+As specified in TS 23.228, base avatars are identified by an Avatar ID.
+TS 23.228 does not specify an interface to upload and manage the base avatar of a user.

 A crucial part of this effort involves several security considerations, for which SA4 seeks support and collaboration from SA3.
 Specifically, SA4 has identified the following security aspects requiring attention from SA3:

+Proper authentication of the user for the creation and management of their associated base avatars.

-Protection mechanisms for avatar assets within a Base Avatar Model, ensuring secure random access and selective asset retrieval.
-SA4 will define the container format for such base avatar, which stores all avatar assets.
-The selection and access has to typically be performed at the start of an AR call.
+Protection mechanisms for avatar assets within a Base Avatar Model, to ensure protection of base avatar assets and components through proper encryption and DRM mechanisms.
+SA4 will define the container format for such base avatar, which stores avatar assets.
+The selection and access have to typically be performed at the start of an AR call but the user may be allowed to add or swap assets (e.g. change their outfit during a call).

-Secure management practices for Base Avatars, which users will manage and host in a dedicated Base Avatar Repository (BAR).
-This includes the definition of BAR to UE interface for uploading and updating the base avatar models of the user.
+Secure management for Base Avatars, enabling users to manage their base avatars in the BAR.
+This includes the definition of a BAR to UE interface for uploading and updating the base avatar models and associated assets of the user.

+Avatar ID management, enabling users to obtain Avatar ID(s) from BAR as well as to verify their ID(s) by the network.

-Robust access management during AR calls, allowing users precise control to grant temporary access limited to specific avatar assets for the duration of the AR call.
+Access management during AR calls, allowing users precise control to grant temporary access limited to specific avatar assets for the duration of the AR call to authenticated call participants.

-SA4 anticipates collaborating closely with SA3 to define solutions addressing these security requirements effectively and looks forward to your support and expert insights.
+SA4 anticipates collaborating closely with SA3 to address these security requirements properly and looks forward to your support and expert insights.
 Given the stage 3 freezing date for release 19, SA4 would like to kindly request prompt action on these topics.
+SA4 will share the necessary details about the base avatar format upon selection, which is expected in the SA4#132 meeting.

 2 Actions